mohgermany1606/MiaAcademy/README.md

 - dotnet add package DotNetSeleniumExtras.WaitHelpers --version 3.11.0

 ## Run the test
-**Running Mechanism : To run the build open the terminal and use ''' dotnet test command**
+**Running Mechanism : To run the build open the terminal and use '''dotnet test''' command**
 ## Additional Notes
 - Wait Mechanism: The framework uses explicit waits to handle dynamic web elements.
 - Assertions: Assertions are used to validate the success of navigation and form submissions